scalalandio/chimney/docs/docs/supported-transformations.md

     However, if you named your constructor parameters e.g. `names` and `setNames` then it it would create an ambiguity in override matching.

-    The former ambiguity can be resolved e.g. by providing value using one of `withField*` overrides.
+    The former ambiguity can be resolved e.g. by providing value using one of `.withField*` overrides.
 The later requires opting out of any smart matching and only relying on `StrictEquality` and manual overrides.

 If the flag was enabled in the implicit config it can be disabled with `.disableCustomFieldNameComparison`.